denten-books/plain-text/main.md

 The reel-to-reel player functions both as the audience and the actor, alternatively speaking and listening, recording and transmitting.
-And ultimately, Krapp's fate is not only linked to the tape-recorder, it is created by and for this technological medium.4
+And ultimately, Krapp's fate is not only linked to the tape-recorder, it is created by and for this technological medium.

 But just as Krapp is created by the tape, the tape is Krapp's creation—technology itself being inextricably enmeshed in the narcissistic activity of human culture.
 The tape-recorder cannot occupy the center stage—it must recede into the background to become invisible.
-The player exists to reflect Krapp's image back to Krapp and in the process, to record the encounter for later reevaluation and re-recording.5 This almost mythical recursion promotes Krapp's character to the archetypal role of the librarian, whose task is to collect, to preserve, and to curate his own personal experience—a librarian of the self.
+The player exists to reflect Krapp's image back to Krapp and in the process, to record the encounter for later reevaluation and re-recording.[^ln4-recursive] This almost mythical recursion promotes Krapp's character to the archetypal role of the librarian, whose task is to collect, to preserve, and to curate his own personal experience—a librarian of the self.
 In this light, the specificity of the tape as a medium is not terribly important.
-The story would be similarly plausible were it set a century prior, using a conventional diary as its medium, or written some decades later under the title of Krapp's Last Facebook Page.6
+The story would be similarly plausible were it set a century prior, using a conventional diary as its medium, or written some decades later under the title of Krapp's Last Facebook Page.[^ln4-boring]

+[ln4-recursive]: See also @breuer_paradox_1993, 559-580.

+[ln4-boring]: I suspect both would make for far more boring plays than the original.

 Krapp's status as a librarian is confirmed in his elaborate filing system, by which he stores and organizes his recordings.
 He goes through several of his filing cabinets, "peering and poking at the boxes" as if to check the integrity of his collection, before settling on the tape from his thirty-ninth birthday ("Box Three, Spool Five" he says with relish.)
-The cardboard storage boxes, the drawers, the ledger, and the very word itself—"spool," "spooool"—make him increasingly happy.
+The cardboard storage boxes, the drawers, the ledger, and the very word itself---"spool," "spooool"---make him increasingly happy.
 Beckett presents Krapp's archival activity as a kind of a Chaplinesque comedy routine, with erotic overtones: Krapp remains a moment motionless, heaves a great sigh, looks at his watch, fumbles in his pockets,